php-fig/fig-standards/proposed/http-message.md

 namespace Psr\Http\Message;

 /**
- * A HTTP request message.
+ * An HTTP request message.
+ *
  * @link http://tools.ietf.org/html/rfc7230#section-3
  */
 interface RequestInterface extends MessageInterface
 {
     /**
-     * Gets the HTTP method of the request.
+     * Retrieves the HTTP method of the request.
      *
      * @return string Returns the request method.
      */
     public function getMethod();

     /**
-     * Sets the method to be performed on the resource identified by the Request-URI.
+     * Sets the HTTP method to be performed on the resource identified by the
+     * Request-URI.
      *
      * While HTTP method names are typically all uppercase characters, HTTP
      * method names are case-sensitive and thus implementations SHOULD NOT